Advertiser disclosure

 You’re not convinced that meal delivery is for you.
 That’s okay.

-Meal delivery services offer a lot of advantages.
-They save you meal planning and grocery shopping so you can put home-cooked meals on the table with less time, effort, and food waste.
+Meal delivery services can offer a lot of advantages.
+Meal delivery services often save you money and time.
+You’ll save time meal planning and grocery shopping so you can put home-cooked meals on the table with less time, effort, and food waste.
+Pricing on some are comparable to grocery shopping while others compare best against what you would have spent on takeout or out to dinner for a chef-prepared meal.

 But if you love deciding what to eat every day, you don’t mind getting groceries, and you have all the time in the world to cook, you’re not exactly the target customer for meal kits.